External Hard Drive Not Working

 Step 1.
 Type cmd in the Search box, right-click to open Command Prompt.

 Step 3.
-Type chkdsk /f /r /x g: and hit Enter to let the checking process to run.
+Type chkdsk /f /r /x g: and hit Enter to begin the checking process.

 Step 4.
 When it's finished, type: exit and hit Enter to finish the process.